 - LinkedIn is a Social Networking website that revolves around networks of professionals.
 Your professional network of trusted contacts gives you an advantage in your career, and is one of your most valuable assets.
 LinkedIn exists to help you make better use of your professional network and help the people you trust in return.
 Their mission is to connect the world’s professionals to make them more productive and successful.
 They believe that in a global connected economy, your success as a professional and your competitiveness as a company depend upon faster access to insight and resources you can trust.

-- Blogger is one of the more popular blogging networks.
+- Blogger is one of the more popular blogging networks among WordPress, Medium and others.
 By commenting in open-ended conversational marketing it allows the community to have a lot of control over conversations.
 Social Online marketers can create their own blog to share specific information to the community and plug their own product/brand.

 In most Social Online Marketing communities it is recommended to not start out by promoting your brand or website.
 If you start out by “spamming” you are likely to get kicked out of that social community.
 Not only could the site administrators ban you from their site, but it could also scare consumers away from your direct online marketing tactics.